laravel/docs/collections.md

 <a name="method-ensure"></a>
 #### `ensure()` {.collection-method}

-The `ensure` method may be used to verify that all elements of a collection are of a given type.
+The `ensure` method may be used to verify that all elements of a collection are of a given type or list of types.
 Otherwise, an `UnexpectedValueException` will be thrown:

     return $collection->ensure(User::class);

+    return $collection->ensure([User::class, Customer::class]);

 Primitive types such as `string`, `int`, `float`, `bool`, and `array` may also be specified: